AsquaredWsquared/eleos-dev-env/README.md

 > postgres=# CREATE ROLE odoo CREATEDB LOGIN PASSWORD 'odoo';

+We next need to create a database:

+> postgres=# CREATE DATABASE odoo15 OWNER odoo ENCODING UTF8;

 Step 2 Odoo Container creation

-We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL container using the odoo role we created in Step 1.
+We now need to create an Odoo Image and then an Odoo Container to connect to our PostgreSQL Container using the odoo role we created in Step 1.

-Using Visual Studio Code we can build a local Docker image with the following command:
+Using Visual Studio Code we can build a local Docker image with the following command in the terminal:

 > docker build . -t odoo15

-This will then take a while to build the image (probably best to go and make a cup of coffee while you wait) Once the image is built we need to tell Docker that we want to create a container based on our image.
+This will take a while to build the image the first time (probably best to go and make a cup of coffee while you wait) Once the image is built we need to tell Docker that we want to create a container based on our image.
 To do this use the following command:

 > docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash

-In Docker Desktop you should now have two Docker Images: postgresql and odoo15 and two running Docker Containers: sta-odoo-dev and <random_name>
+In Docker Desktop you should now have two Docker Images: postgresql and odoo15 and two running Docker Containers: sta-odoo-dev and <random_name>.

+Step 3 Connect to our sta-odoo-dev Container with Visual Studio Code remote extension and do some coding!!

+Enough of the scripting shenanigans!
+We can now try and hook into our shiny new container with Visual Studio Code and break stuff.